chmarti1/lconfig/README.md

     - Pulse width measurement
     - Pulse width output with configurable phase
     - Channel labeling
-- Software trigger
-    - Rising/falling/any edge on any AI channel
-    - Can use the high-speed counter to identify a digital trigger
-    - Supports pretrigger buffering
 - Digital Communication Interface
     - UART interface
+    - (future support for other interfaces planned)
 - Automatic generation of data files
-    - The active configuratino is embedded in the data
+    - The active configuration is embedded in the data
-    - Stream directly to a file
+    - Stream directly to a file for simplicity
+    - Stream to buffer then to file for speed
 - Tools for real time applications in `lctools.h`
     - Tools for formatted printing to a POSIX terminal
     - Tools for handling keyboard interrupts without external libraries